-- Isentress interacts with certain antacids and laxatives, and with calcium and iron supplements; check with your medical provider before using these.
+- Raltegravir (Isentress) interacts with certain antacids and laxatives, and with calcium and iron supplements; check with your medical provider before using these.

-- Isentress interacts with certain tuberculosis medications.
+- Raltegravir (Isentress) interacts with certain tuberculosis medications.
 If you're being treated for TB or MAC, let your HIV provider know.

 - Usually well tolerated; may cause nausea; diarrhea; headache; muscle aches; rash